 Reception of The Lyric Poem and Aestheticism: Forms of Modernity: ‘This is a brilliantly conceived book, showing how Aestheticist lyrics, despite their frequent use of antiquated forms, actively engage with the concerns of modernity.
 In arguing that the rhetorical strategies adopted by these poems are not proto-Modernist but rather “post-Victorian” — self-consciously playing on earlier works, in the manner of postmodernism — Thain offers truly fresh insight, not only into this particular corpus of fin-de-siècle literature but into the possibilities of the lyric genre itself.’
 (Prof. Erik Gray, Columbia University)

-- The Lyric Poem and Aestheticism: Forms of Modernity (Edinburgh University Press, 2016).
+- The Lyric Poem and Aestheticism: Forms of Modernity (Edinburgh University Press, 2016; issued in paperback, 2018).

 - The Lyric Poem: Formations and Transformations (Cambridge University Press, 2013; issued in paperback, 2016).

-- Michael Field, The Poet (1880-1914): Published and Manuscript Materials, ed.
-Thain and Vadillo (Broadview Press, 2009).
+- Michael Field, The Poet (1880-1914): Published and Manuscript Materials (Broadview Press, 2009).
 400 pages.
-Arts and Humanities Research Council funded; and nominated for Modern Language Association 2011 Prize for a Distinguished Scholarly edition.
+Arts and Humanities Research Council funded; and nominated for Modern Language Association 2011 Prize for a Distinguished Scholarly Edition.

 Essays and Articles: